xerial-games/marketplace-web3-sdk/README.md

 You can find more complete documentation about the Marketplace and ohter interesting services here: [Xerial GitBook docs](https://xerial.gitbook.io/xerial-doc/intro/introduction)

+## Blockchain features

+1. Gasless Transactions: we use `Paymaster`, `Account Abstraction ERC-4337` and `Gas Tank` to perform transactions and sponsoring the gas of users, with each user having their own Smart Account.

+2. Dynamic NFTs: we provide an interface to allow updating NFTs, this is only done by the `Game Studio`, the player can see if his NFT has changes and can buy the evolution it has had over time.

+`Coming soon`: we will add `Multichain` purchases with a single sign, i.e. you will be able to make purchases in different chains at the same time wrapped in one sign.

 ## Contributions ✨